 “Merchants in the restaurants category are merchants whose primary business is sit-down or eat-in dining, including fast food restaurants as well as fine dining establishments.
 Please note that some merchants that sell food and drinks located within larger merchants such as sports stadiums, hotels and casinos, theme parks, grocery and department stores, will not be included in this category unless the merchant has set up such purchases to be classified in a restaurant category.” — Chase

 You won’t lose out on non-bonus-category purchases, either.
-Your Chase Sapphire Reserve® card provides you with unlimited 1X Ultimate Rewards® points per dollar spent on all other purchases made with your card.
+Your Chase Sapphire Reserve® provides you with unlimited 1X Ultimate Rewards® points per dollar spent on all other purchases made with your card.
 Even better, there’s no cap on the number of rewards you can earn, and your rewards points won’t expire so long as your account remains open and in good standing.

 Get a Jump on Travel Rewards with a Solid Signup Bonus

 As any credit card churner can tell you, the credit card signup bonus has pretty much revolutionized credit card rewards by giving you a quick way to pack on the points.
 And it’s no surprise that the Chase Sapphire Reserve® has been no exception to the rule, with its initial 100,000 point signup bonus garnering almost as much buzz as its weighty design.

 While the current 50,000-point bonus for the Chase Sapphire Reserve® isn’t quite as lucrative as it was at launch, the card still offers a significant number of bonus points to those who can meet the spending requirement in the first 90 days.
 And that signup bonus can be particularly lucrative when redeemed for travel through the Chase Ultimate Rewards® portal, or when transferred to one of Chase’s hotel or airline partner programs.